Building Neural Networks from Scratch

 self.data = data

-self.grad = 0 # All nodes will start with no grad, becouse we dont know what is the grad (and for other math reaseon will explain soon)
+self.grad = 0 # All nodes will start with no grad, because we don't know what is the grad (and for other math reason will explain soon)

-self._op = _op # To save the operation, its usefull for debug
+self._op = _op # To save the operation, its useful for debug

 self.label = label # You can ignore this, its just for the graphs I make below